 Equipment – 25%: type and condition of equipment offered based on the components outlined in section 3.3

-Sustainability – 10%: ability of the supplier to deliver the services within this RFP in a sustainable, accessible and efficient manner.
+Sustainability – 10%: ability of the supplier to deliver the services requested within this RFP in a sustainable, accessible and efficient manner.

 Previous Experience – 5%: previous event or multi-sport games experience delivering the services outlined in this RFP.